-- Discussions with the class teacher who are on the playground at beginning and end of school days or available via class email addresses or Seesaw accounts too. - Attending class 'Stay and...' events in school to carry out learning activities. - Attending parent consultation evenings held three times per year. - Telephone calls and emails with the SENDCo. - Meetings with the SENDCo both formally as part of Support Plan or EHCP Reviews or informally on request too. - Sending home copies of paperwork such as referral forms, reports and outcomes of SEN review meetings - Attending meetings with any external agencies where appropriate. - School reports which are sent home at Christmas (mini report) and in May. - Regular opportunities to attend Coffee and Chat sessions with the SLT. - Responding to parent surveys when these are sent out. - Supporting learning at home, particularly with reading regularly and supporting with any specific targets that have been highlighted by the class teacher.
+- Discussions with the class teacher who are on the playground at beginning and end of school days or available via class email addresses or Seesaw accounts too. - Attending class 'Stay and...' or other special events in school to carry out learning activities. - Attending parent consultation evenings held three times per year. - Telephone calls and emails with the SENDCo. - Meetings with the SENDCo both formally as part of My Support Plan or EHCP Reviews or informally on request too. - Sending home copies of paperwork such as referral forms, reports and outcomes of SEN review meetings too. - Attending meetings with any external agencies where appropriate. - Annual Progress Reports being sent home. - Regular opportunities to attend Coffee and Chat sessions with the SLT. - Responding to parent surveys when these are sent out. - Supporting learning at home, particularly with reading regularly and supporting with any specific targets that have been highlighted by the class teacher.